Hiking the Cadini di Misurina Viewpoint in the Dolomites

 • Live sign at the booth shows current parking availability

-While you previously needed to arrive early in peak season (especially July and August), as the lot filled quickly, Tre Cime has implemented a new parking reservation system starting in Summer 2025.
+While you previously needed to arrive early in peak season (especially July and August), as the lot filled quickly, Tre Cime has implemented a new parking reservation system that started in Summer 2025.

 Parking Reservations for Cadini di Misurina

-From Summer 2025, you must make an online reservation in advance for car access to the car park for Tre Cime di Lavaredo.
+For Summer 2026, you must make an online reservation in advance for car access to the car park for Tre Cime di Lavaredo.
 Reservations can be made up to 30 days in advance of your visit.

 When making your parking reservation, you’ll need to provide: